 The Clark County Sheriff’s Office continues to investigate and says that alcohol and speed did not cause the crash.

 Miller just wrapped up her junior year at Skyview and has been in the Vancouver school district since the second grade, said Kris Sork, Vancouver Public Schools spokeswoman.
 At Skyview, she served as the activities coordinator for the National Honors Society and played tennis and volleyball for the Skyview Storm.

 Several hundred students and Miller’s family and coaches held a candlelight vigil at the high school’s flagpole Tuesday night.
 There were flowers and a poster board set up for attendants to sign.
 Her peers celebrated their time in school with her and said prayers.

-Skyview Principal Kym Tyelyn-Carlson urged students to be safe this summer and take caution while driving.
+Skyview Principal Kym Tyelyn-Carlson asked that students be safe this summer take caution while driving.

 In 2006, four people were sent to the hospital after a crash at the intersection, according to Columbian archives.
 The driver of a 1992 Toyota Celica allegedly failed to stop on Northeast 29th Avenue and hit a 2006 GMC pickup.
 Four years earlier, a woman driving a 1988 Plymouth Voyager crashed near the intersection when she reached for her coffee cup and hit a power pole.